Palp similar to that of L. tredecimguttatus. Prosoma 2.4 mm long. Colouration as in female, but with more contrast.Body length male: 3.4-6.2 mm

 Usually around houses, under or between stones, or on low vegetations.
 Altitude up to 1050 m.

 This species is assumed to be less toxic than the European L. tredecimguttatus, but it can bite humans, as also all other Latrodectus species in the world.
 Often, a bite causes significant effects, with severe and long-lasting pain in two-thirds of cases, preventing patients from sleeping in one-third of cases.
 Pain increases in more than half of the cases within the first hour and mostly radiates into the limbs or abdominal pain develops.
 Typical symptoms include sweating in about 70% of cases and further systemic effects in 20–30% of cases (nausea and vomiting in less than 20%, raised temperature and neuromuscular effects in about 10%, hypertension in less than 10% of cases).
 Pain usually lasts 1–2 days and the other symptoms 1–4 days.
 If needed, a symptomatic medical treatment is recommended.

-This species of African origin is not native to Europe (alien species).
-Introductions to several countries did not lead to established populations but it occurs in Turkey.
+This species of African origin is not native to geographical Europe (alien species).
+Introductions to several countries did not lead to established populations but it occurs in Turkey, Cyprus and northern Africa.

 Bosmans R, Van Keer J, Russell-Smith A, Hadjiconstantis M, Komnenov M, Bosselaers J, Huber S, McCowan D, Snazell R, Decae A, Zoumides C, Kielhorn K-H, Oger P (2019c) Spiders of Cyprus (Araneae).
 A catalogue of all currently known species from Cyprus.
 Newsletter of the Belgian Arachnological Society 34, Suppl.
 1: 1-173

 Bosmans R. (unpubl.)
 Provisional list of spiders of North Africa.
 Database excerpt Aug.
 2019